Finding the Best Places to Retire Since 2006!

 Public Library: Yes

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: The tornado risk is 34% greater than the national average, and the poverty rate is slightly above the national average.

 Notes: Alachua is racially diverse.
 Interstate 75 runs through town.
-Not all long-time Alachua residents are happy with the recent growth.
-Tourists come to visit the Hare Krishna Iskcon Temple Mandir.
+Tourists come to visit the Alachua Hare Krishna Temple.